half-pace/classWork2/README.md

 - Experiment 6 - To-Do List. (in process)
 - Experiment 7 - Dynamic content filtering. (in process)
 - Experiment 8 - Countdown timer. (in process)
-- Experiment 9 - Basic Calculator. (in process)
+- Experiment 9 - Basic Calculator.
 - Experiment 10 - API Data Fetching and Display. (in process)

 This repository contains the source code for this single-page personal profile website containing all the experiments mentioned above.
 Created as a class assignment, this project serves as a digital introduction, showcasing personal information, interests, and social links with a clean, modern aesthetic.